wintercounter/mhy/README.md

 # THIS PROJECT IS IN ALPHA STAGE, USE AT YOUR OWN RISK.
 DOCUMENTATION ALSO IN PROGRESS, SOMETIMES IT JUST HAS KEYWORDS AS A REMINDER.
 PRs ARE WELCOME!

-MHY (my) is suppose to be a development environment.
+MHY (my) is suppose to be a development/production environment/compiler out-of the box.
 I just simply had enough of having multiple instances of the same npm packages on my machine, the need to setup a development environment, the need to configure a bunch of stuff, the need to store my scripts online somewhere if I want to quickly test something, the need to open up multiple terminals and start commands separately.